kumpmati/superactions-docs/validation/zod.md

 ## Usage

-Simply wrap the action you want to validate with the `zod` function.
-The first argument is the Zod schema, and the second argument is the action itself.
+Import the `zod` helper function and wrap the action you want to validate with it.
+The first argument is the schema, and the second argument is the action itself.

 ```ts
 import { zod } from "sveltekit-superactions";